lmondada/dphil-thesis/content/02_quantum/03_hybrid.md

 the circuit and classically controlled operations that result from various measurement outcomes.
 {{< qviz file="figs/blockenc.json" />}}
-Clicking on the blue bill toggles the measurement outcome between `0` and `1`, and the corresponding classically controlled operations.
+Clicking on the blue pill toggles the measurement outcome between `0` and `1`, and the corresponding classically controlled operations.

 #### Quantum Teleportation